 If you would like your child to miss school for a holiday or special event you need to write to the headteacher in advance and he will let you know his outcome.

 My child has a medical condition/ medication, who do I speak to?

-At Kelmscott we have a school nurse called Ms Stoffell please call the main switchboard (0208 521 2115) and ask to speak to her.
+At Kelmscott we have a student health manager called Ms Stoffell.
+Please call the main switchboard (0208 521 2115) and ask to speak to her.
 It is very important she is made aware of any medical conditions, allergies or medicines concerning your child.